xentoshi/ZkChat-Pay/README.md

 https://github.com/xentoshi/ZkChat-Pay/blob/main/zk-chatpay/frontend/pages/borrow.tsx  ,
 https://github.com/xentoshi/ZkChat-Pay/blob/main/zk-chatpay/frontend/pages/repay.tsx

+## 1inch Swap

+For swapping of Different tokens inorder to fund the proposals in the best way for the supporters

 ## Sismo Integration

 Sismo's on-chain Verification is used to autheticate the users and with the help of zkProof generated we verify if the user was an early supporter of the specific fund raiser campaign or not.